dmsurti/cl-website/README.txt

    Please refer to wwwc for more details.

+4. Modify the parameters *site[X]dir* and others for your settings.
+See dirs.lisp for the available parameters.

-4. To generate the website run:
+5. Now, to generate the website run:
    (website:publish-website)

-5. To generate html for some content run:
+6. To generate html for some content run:
    (website:publish-page #P"dir/to/latex-content"
   	  		 #P"file.latex")